GoogleChrome/web.dev/src/site/content/en/learn/css/pseudo-classes/index.md

 The [`:enabled`](https://developer.mozilla.org/en-US/docs/Web/CSS/:enabled)
-pseudo-class is available for the opposite state, though form elements are also `:enabled` by default, therefore you might not find yourself reaching for this pseudo class.
+pseudo-class is available for the opposite state, though form elements are also `:enabled` by default, therefore you might not find yourself reaching for this pseudo-class.

 {% Codepen {
   user: 'web-dot-dev',